torvalds/linux/Documentation/arch/arm/ixp4xx.rst

 1) A direct mapped window from 0x48000000 to 0x4bffffff (64MB).
    To access PCI via this space, we simply ioremap() the BAR into the kernel and we can use the standard read[bwl]/write[bwl] macros.
-This is the preffered method due to speed but it limits the system to just 64MB of PCI memory.
-This can be problamatic if using video cards and other memory-heavy devices.
+This is the preferred method due to speed but it limits the system to just 64MB of PCI memory.
+This can be problematic if using video cards and other memory-heavy devices.

 2) If > 64MB of memory space is required, the IXP4xx can be
    configured to use indirect registers to access PCI This allows